 - Most common reasons for crashing on start resolved

 You cannot redeem paper map codes through the Apple version of OS Maps app.

 This is due to the Terms and Conditions placed on developers by Apple.
 You can redeem via a web browser using this link.
 For some users, Mobile Safari does not show the 'Success' page for code redemption properly.
-Please try on another computer, or contact Customer Services to verify if your code has been accepted.
+Please check your maps list in the app.
+If it is nor present, try on another computer, or contact Customer Services for assistance.

 In the app your newly redeemed maps will show in Menu > My Maps > Explorer/Landranger.
 You have to be signed into the app with your Ordnance Survey map shop account.

 Important note: Normally you should stay signed into the app to retain access to your user content.
 When you log out from the app any existing downloaded maps will be deleted and you will need to download them again after logging back in.
 For this reason, log out should be treated as a last resort for download or syncing issues.

 The OS Maps mobile app is available on Apple iPhones and iPads running iOS 9 and higher.
 There is also a version for Android devices.
 It is not available on Microsoft devices or Amazon Kindle.
 If you have an iOS 8 device you will be able to run any older versions of OS Maps already installed, but will not get any updates, and some features may be missing.